 A rare pangolin in Ghana's rainforest.
 Photo: Getty.

 Mark’s top suggestion for travellers is to visit the community project that he and his sustainable tourism company established in Bonkro, a village so small you can't see it on Google Maps.
 It's surrounded by a few thousand hectares of rainforest which were being cut down by illegal logging, while wildlife was being illegally hunted.
-Considering the area is home to rare wildlife - including the endangered yellow-headed pickathartes, an endangered Guinean bird species, and two species of pangolin - preserving it is important.
+Considering the area is home to rare wildlife - including the endangered yellow-headed picathartes, an endangered Upper Guinean bird species, and two species of pangolin - preserving it is important.

 “We have set up an initiative where we actively protect the rainforest, and work in the community to showcase the benefits of sustainable tourism,” Mark says.
 “We've built a school attended by about 300 local children, and accommodation for tourists - money goes back into the community fund when people stay there.
 We also sponsor a forest committee, with rangers to patrol the forest and ensure there’s no illegal activities going on.